michaelwknott/issf_world_rankings/README.md

 # issf_world_rankings
-A scraper to capture ISSF World Rankings
+A scraper to capture ISSF World Rankings running on a scheduled job using GitHub Actions.